 While the Step team is small we still make it a priority to do what we can to make an impact in the local community.
-You can read about the various activities we have got involved within the past year across Nottingham.
-If you have any volunteering opportunities that you would like to let us know about, you can email Abby at email@example.com.
+You can read about the various activities we have got involved within the past two years across Nottingham.
+If you have any volunteering opportunities that you would like to let us know about, you can email the team at firstname.lastname@example.org

 You can find out more about the brilliant work that Stonebridge farm do here: http://www.stonebridgecityfarm.com/